Aghdam: Reconstruction

-On May 22, 2021, Azerbaijani news outlets announced government's plans of rebuilding Aghdam city center.
+On 22 May 2021, Azerbaijani news outlets announced government's plans of rebuilding Aghdam city center.
 In addition, construction of a road between Barda and Aghdam started.
-On May 28, president Aliyev visited the city and announced that its reconstruction had begun.
+On 28 May president Aliyev visited the city and announced that its reconstruction had begun.
 He laid the foundation stones of the city's school No1, "Victory Museum" and "Open Air Occupation Museum", "the Industry Park", the first residential building and visited the Panah Ali Khan palace, the Imarat tombs and other reconstruction projects.

 According to the announced plan of the city, eight nearby villages will be merged with Aghdam, with a projected population of around 100,000.
 The residential areas will consist of multi-storey buildings and private houses.
 The city will be surrounded by gardens and be rebuilt as "smart city", to become a green energy zone.
 Inside the city, a large green belt covering an area of 125 hectares, an artificial lake, canals and bridges, motorways, pedestrian and bike paths, and electricity powered public transportation are also planned.

 Geography

 Climate

-Aghdam has a cold semi-arid climate (BSk) according to the Köppen climate classification.
+Aghdam has a temperate climate (Cfa) according to the Köppen climate classification.

 Demographics

 Economy

 Before the First Nagorno-Karabakh War, butter, wine and brandy, machine factories and a railway station functioned in the city.
+On 28 May 2021, the Aghdam Industrial Park was announced, with construction ongoing.